periode/thesis/notes.md

 https://vimeo.com/47364930 -> concise code is code as litterature, because he says one of the issues is that there are just too many lines of code that one can wrap its head around. so there's a need for shrinking down content

+when i talk about materiality, i should also contextualize it with other materialities (build processes, hardware, etc)

 ARCH:

 alexander vs. eisenman